The Old Southwest: A Glimpse into Columbia's Grand Past

 Local Businesses and Amenities: A Blend of Local Favorites

-Old Southwest is served by Columbia Public Schools, providing access to a range of public and private educational options.
+The neighborhood is served by Columbia Public Schools, with both public and private options available to families.

 Transportation: Accessible and Walkable

-The neighborhood’s grid layout and wide sidewalks make it highly walkable.
-Public transportation is also readily available, providing easy access to other parts of Columbia.
+The classic grid layout and wide sidewalks make Old Southwest easy to explore on foot.
+Public transit is also available, offering quick access to the rest of Columbia.

-• Glenwood Avenue’s red-brick road, a tangible link to Columbia’s past.
+• Glenwood Avenue’s iconic red-brick road, a link to Columbia’s past

 It's said that the red bricks on Glenwood Avenue were hand-laid, and that this street was once home to Columbia's millionaires.
 Within the Old Southwest neighborhood is one of Columbia’s best kept secrets, the quarry heights subdivision.
 Ownership in this neighborhood association includes access to the rock quarry used to construct much of MU’s campus.
 It’s now a large private swimming area that also includes pavilions and tennis courts.